-At Saint Mary’s you question everything and don’t just accept facts.
-You’re an active participant in your own learning, working with professors and peers to shape your education.
-We’re all learners, so our professors don’t make a point of “professing.”
-In most classes, everyone contributes to the conversation at hand.
+At Saint Mary’s you question everything.
+You’re an active participant in your own learning, working with professors and peers in shaping your education.
+We’re all learners, and our professors don’t make a point of “professing.”
+Everyone contributes to the conversation at hand.

-You won’t find any other college that offers the unique combination of academic rigor and experiential learning that is a hallmark of Saint Mary’s.
+You won’t find another college that offers the unique combination of academic rigor and experiential learning that is a hallmark of Saint Mary’s.
 Students participate in Collegiate Seminar, discussion-based classes that examine the big ideas of the world’s greatest thinkers.
 You’ll read everything from Sophocles to Kafka.
 You’ll discuss and debate and reconsider ideas you once took for granted.
-In January Term, you’ll focus on a single course.
+In January Term you’ll focus on a single course.
 You might find yourself at the Sundance Film Festival.
-Others dance the Tango in Buenos Aires, study the politics of fashion and the science of baking, or follow St. Paul’s footsteps from Palestine to Italy.
+Others dance the tango in Buenos Aires, study the politics of fashion and the science of baking, or follow St. Paul’s footsteps from Palestine to Italy.

 Center of attention

 This is a place where teachers know their students as individuals.
 Our average class size is 19, and our student-faculty ratio is 13:1.
 That means our professors, 95% of whom hold PhDs, work shoulder to shoulder with students in the lab.
 Or discuss poetry after class.
 Or provide counsel on getting into medical school.
 We offer advanced study in 40 major fields, plus opportunities for real-world experience through internships, research, community engagement, and study abroad.

 Fit in, stand out